Azure/apiforfhir-migration-tool/FHIR-data-migration-tool-docs/README.md

 	3. Save the setting and hit the E2ETest_Http function.

 2. Deep Check <br>
-    For a deeper look, you can use the deep check to compare the JSON data of a subset of data from API for FHIR server and Azure Health Data Services FHIR service.You can configure the number of resources that will be compared in the parameter: DeepCheckCount.
+    For a deeper look, you can use the deep check to compare the JSON data of a subset of data from API for FHIR server and Azure Health Data Services FHIR service.
+You can configure the number of resources that will be compared in the parameter: DeepCheckCount.

 	To configure DeepCheckCount parameter, follow below steps: